scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 -----------

 # Epipactis
-Epipactis is a genus consisting of approximately 70 species.
-These orchids grow in open spaces in forests, in undergrowth, on calcareous soils and are often found in wet dune-slacks near the sea.
+*Epipactis* is a genus consisting of approximately 70 species.
+They orchids grow in open spaces in forests, in undergrowth, on calcareous soils and are often found in wet dune-slacks near the sea.

 ## (*Epipactis kleinii*)